 Here’s an example for the keyword “Pinterest Followers”:

 This is what the Keyword Planner says:

 You really think only 390 people search for that?
 Riiiiight.

 You can usually increase your traffic by 50% or more in a few weeks by creating content around keywords that don’t show up in the tool or don’t show accurate search volume (as in this Pinterest Followers example).

 Chasing keywords in the Keyword Tool forces you to compete with every other SEO on the planet…who all use the same tool.

 Work smarter, not harder, by targeting trending keywords.

 2. Look for Latest Purchases: This is one of my favorite tricks for finding buyer keywords that my competition doesn't know about yet.
 Just type in intitle: 'latest purchase' or intitle: 'latest purchases' into Google and start poking around.
-You'll usually find a boatload of new products and services in your niche that won't end up in the Keyword Tool for months...after you've already raked in thousands in easy money.
+You'll usually find a boatload of new products and services in your niche that won't end up in the Keyword Planner for months...after you've already raked in thousands in easy money.